Security nightmare: Justhost asks customers for their passwords

 Because neither the homepage nor my customer control center offered any information about moving a domain to a cheaper webspace offer, I turned to the 24/7 support chat.
 After a short talk about my request I was asked to verify myself, eventhough I was logged in.
 And for that purpose the Justhost representative wanted me to submit the last 4 characters of my password.

-A practice that rings alarm bells.
+A practice that sets off alarm bells.
 According to long established standards, one should never be asked for a password by their online service company.
 The security community does not take lightly to such practices, as the incident with T-Mobile Austria's "amazing security" has taught us recently.

 Hinweis: Klicken Sie hier, um die deutsche Version des Artikels zu lesen.